-Within WADA, the Compliance Taskforce (Taskforce) was created to monitor formal and operational compliance.
+- Within WADA, the Compliance Taskforce (Taskforce) was created to monitor formal and operational compliance.
 The Taskforce consists of key staff from all relevant departments and offices of WADA.
-The secretariat of the Taskforce is the Compliance Unit, a team of WADA staff from within the Executive Office, overseen by WADA's Chief Operating Officer (COO).

-• Governance and oversight of compliance in general is provided by a second group that is external to WADA's operations, the Compliance Review Committee (CRC), an independent WADA Standing Committee, which convened for the first time in early 2015.
-The CRC is governed by specific WADA Terms of Reference and adheres to a strict conflict-of-interest policy.
+The secretariat of the Taskforce is the Compliance Unit, which is part of the Compliance, Rules and Standards impact area. - Governance and oversight of compliance in general is provided by a second group that is external to WADA's operations, the Compliance Review Committee (CRC), an independent, non-political WADA Permanent Special Committee, which convened for the first time in early 2015.
+The CRC is governed by specific WADA Terms of Reference and adheres to a strict conflict-of-interest policy and independence criteria for certain members.
 The CRC is responsible for reviewing compliance-related information and making recommendations to the WADA Executive Committee to bring formal non-compliance cases against Signatories.
-The CRC is comprised of a representative from the sports movement, a government representative, an athlete representative, two compliance experts from non-sports related fields, and an independent chair.
+The CRC is comprised of a representative from the sports movement, a government representative, an athlete representative, two independent, compliance/legal experts from non-sports related fields, and an independent chair.